madebyiambest/Mii-Creator-App/README.md

 On some newer android versions you might need to change additional security settings to download apps outside the Play Store.

 ### How to install Updates or change Themes?
 Updates are not downloaded or installed automatically, please join the [Discord](https://discord.gg/dY2CmGw8NR) to get pinged when there's a new update available.
 Just follow the same steps you followed when you first installed the App.
+You might need to reinstall the App to change Themes if you get an error while updating the App.

 ### Where to report issues, suggest something or report bugs?
 You can do this on GitHub directly but you can also do that in the [Discord](https://discord.gg/dY2CmGw8NR) if you prefer that instead.